MakGlavocevic/SeleniumPractice/README.md

 Third test case revolves around an unregistered user wanting to buy an item, going throu the registration process and completing his order at the end.

-For more details on the test cases you can preview them here.
-(Link)
+For more details on the test cases you can preview them here. (https://docs.google.com/spreadsheets/d/1FK641ZtHElLDe1eXz8zUXBSUJ44gXHFm2N3tz0Vyypg/edit?usp=sharing)

 # What have I used
+Java 1.8

 IntelliJ IDEA 2020.1.4 (Community Edition), Build #IC-201.8743.12, built on July 21, 2020